-As I’m kinda fonda the casting of this couple in the 1981 version of On Golden Pond, and Andrews and Plummer in that 1965 musical with wonderfully unique memories of both movie couples, just the way they were.
-But maybe like Chelsea, I shouldn’t judge this newer presentation in relation to how it was played in the past, after all it might be “something good”!
+I’m kinda fonda of the casting of this couple in the 1981 version of On Golden Pond, and Andrews and Plummer in that 1965 musical with wonderfully unique memories of both movie couples, just the way they were.
+But maybe like Chelsea, I shouldn’t judge this newer presentation in relation to how it was played in the past, after all, it might be “something good”!

 Weeper Rating: 😦😦 😦 😦😦 😦😦😦 😦 /10